utdata/icj-class/js/js-in-class.md

 You'll test all the functions by opening this page with a browser window and then looking at the Inspector's Console window.
 The Console is one way we can interact with JavaScript in a browser, and vise versa.

-Let's get something log some text to the Console so you can see it work. `console` is our
+Let's get log some text to the Console so you can see it work.

 - Between the script tags, on a line by itself: